codefresh-io/cap-docs.codefresh.io/_docs/runtime/install-on-prem.md

 |Git providers TBD    |{::nomarkdown}<ul><li>GitHub</li></ul>{:/}|

-### Prerequisties for on-premises installation
+### Prerequisties for on-premises installations
 Make sure you have the following:

 #### Service Account file
-The GCR Service Account JSON file is provided by Codefresh ????.
+The GCR Service Account JSON file, `sa.json` is provided by Codefresh.
+Contact support to get the file before installation.
-(NIMA: why and what is this used for? where should users save this?)

 #### TLS certificates
 For a secured installation, we highly recommend using TLS certificates.
 Make sure your `ssl.cert` and `private.key` are valid.

->Use a Corporate Signed certificate, or any valid TLS certificate, for example, from lets-encrypt.
+>Use a Corporate Signed certificate, or any valid TLS certificate, for example, from `lets-encrypt`.

 #### Storage for persistent services
 Codefresh uses both cluster storage (volumes), as well as external storage.
 Make sure you meet the minimum capacity for the volumes.